-(3) The nominee shall provide his/her file to this committee, which shall include:

-- (a) Current vita; - (b) Narrative statement of qualifications; - (c) Supporting documentation which may include letters of support solicited by the nominee; - (d) A proposed list of external reviewers, with at least six entries; - (e) School of law criteria for distinguished professor; - (f) Letters of recommendation by the dean shall include a summary of how the candidate meets the criteria for the title of distinguished professor; - (g) External letters of recommendation: - (i) The committee shall request at least six external letters of recommendation from a list of external nationally recognized individuals in their discipline, including at least two from the nominee's list.
-The dean may add other references if they so wish. - (a) The list shall include the credentials of the potential reviewers and his/her relationship to the candidate.
-The list will include all names provided by the nominee as well as any that the school of law tenured faculty and dean provide. - (b) Letters of request shall include: - (i) School of law criteria for the title of distinguished professor;
+- (3) The nominee shall provide his/her file to this committee, which shall include: - (a) Current vita; - (b) Narrative statement of qualifications; - (c) Supporting documentation which may include letters of support solicited by the nominee; - (d) A proposed list of external reviewers, with at least six entries; - (e) School of law criteria for distinguished professor; - (f) Letters of recommendation by the dean shall include a summary of how the candidate meets the criteria for the title of distinguished professor; - (g) External letters of recommendation:

+The committee shall request at least six external letters of recommendation from a list of external nationally recognized individuals in their discipline, including at least two from the nominee's list.
+The dean may add other references if they so wish.

-- (ii) Request that the reviewer address the context of the candidate's work as it relates to the discipline; - (iii) Candidate's vita and narrative statement; - (iv) Due date. - (4) Procedures of the school of law distinguished professor recommendation committee shall be determined by the committee and shall include the following: - (a) The committee shall consider each candidate individually; - (b) Following discussion and deliberation of the individual candidate, the committee shall vote; - (c) If a two-thirds majority of the review committee votes favorably, it shall forward the recommendation to the provost.
-Otherwise, the file is returned to the nominee with a statement indicating the rationale for the rejection; - (d) The committee shall forward its positive recommendations to the provost by April 1. - (5) Procedures of the school of law distinguished professor recommendation committee may include, but are not limited to the following: - (a) The committee may interview the dean; - (b) The committee may interview the candidate; - (c) The provost shall forward each recommendation, with his/her recommendation, to the president.
+- (i) The list shall include the credentials of the potential reviewers and his/her relationship to the candidate.
+The list will include all names provided by the nominee as well as any that the school of law tenured faculty and dean provide. - (ii) Letters of request shall include: - (a) School of law criteria for the title of distinguished professor; - (b) Request that the reviewer address the context of the candidate's work as it relates to the discipline; - (c) Candidate's vita and narrative statement; - (d) Due date. - (4) Procedures of the school of law distinguished professor recommendation committee shall be determined by the committee and shall include the following: - (a) The committee shall consider each candidate individually; - (b) Following discussion and deliberation of the individual candidate, the committee shall vote; - (c) If a two-thirds majority of the review committee votes favorably, it shall forward the recommendation to the provost.
+Otherwise, the file is returned to the nominee with a statement indicating the rationale for the rejection;

+- (d) The committee shall forward its positive recommendations to the provost by April first. - (5) Procedures of the school of law distinguished professor recommendation committee may include, but are not limited to the following: - (a) The committee may interview the dean; - (b) The committee may interview the candidate; - (c) The provost shall forward each recommendation, with his/her recommendation, to the president.
 If the president approves, the recommendation is forwarded to the board for consideration at the next board meeting.
-Once approved by the board, the title becomes effective at the beginning of the following fall semester;

-(d) The successful candidate(s) shall be recognized by the university community at an appropriate public event.

-(6) A compensatory award shall be added to the successful nominee's base salary.
+Once approved by the board, the title becomes effective at the beginning of the following fall semester; - (d) The successful candidate(s) shall be recognized by the university community at an appropriate public event. - (6) A compensatory award shall be added to the successful nominee's base salary.

-Effective: October 22, 2010
+Effective: 01/31/2015

-Certification:

-Ted A. Mallo Secretary

-Board of Trustees
+Certification: Paul A. Herold Secretary Board of Trustees Ted A. Mallo

-Prom.
-Under: 111.15
+Promulgated Under: 111.15

-Statutory Authority: Ch.
-3359
+Statutory Authority: 3359

-Rule Amp.: Ch.
-3359.01
+Rule Amplifies: 3359.01

-Prior Effective Dates:
+Prior Effective Dates: 10/22/10, 01/31/15